grassroot-software/grassroot_curriculum/foundations/introduction/motivation_and_mindset.md

 ### Managing Your Study Time

-You will have more success with Odin by putting **consistent** time into it rather than working on it once a week.
+You will have more success with Grassroot by putting **consistent** time into it rather than working on it once a week.
 Building a habit of studying every day at a specific time and with a specific goal will ensure that you make consistent progress.

 It may take you longer than others to grasp concepts, or it may take you less time.
 This doesn't mean you're smarter or dumber than others, it means you've had differing life experiences that may or may not have prepared you for learning this stuff.
 Someone who grew up around an engineer may have some advantages over someone who didn't, but it doesn't mean you can't learn those skills.